Jump to content

 Medal of the Kavli Prize

-The vision for The Kavli Prize comes from Fred Kavli, a Norwegian-American physicist, entrepreneur and philanthropist, who turned his lifelong fascination with science into a lasting legacy for recognizing scientific breakthroughs and for supporting basic research.
+The vision for The Kavli Prize comes from Fred Kavli, a Norwegian-American entrepreneur and philanthropist, who turned his lifelong fascination with science into a lasting legacy for recognizing scientific breakthroughs and for supporting basic research.

 Since the first awards in 2008, The Kavli Prize has recognized innovative scientific research – from the discovery of CRISPR-Cas9 to the detection of gravitational waves – transforming our understanding of the big, the small and the complex.